Persimmon bundt cake with spices

 I used a regular non stick bundt pan for this recipe.
 But I love my Nordic Ware bundt tins which do require a bit more thought.
 For best results I first brush every nook and cranny of the bundt tin with oil or melted butter.
 Make sure to not miss any part of the inside.
 I then dust it with a bit of flour and tap out the excess flour.

 Once the bundt cake is baked I leave it out of the oven in the tin for about 10 minutes.
-I then place a wooden board on top and turn it around while holding it firmly with two hands.
+This is crucial!
+I can’t tell you how many times I’ve been too impatient and ended up with a broked bundt cake.
+Once slightly cooked down I then place a wooden board on top and turn it around while holding it firmly with two hands.
 If all goes well it should come out perfectly every time.
+Let it cool completely on a wire rack.
+Serve it at room temperature.

 What spices to use?

 For this persimmon bundt cake I used a combination of cinnamon, nutmeg and cloves.
 You can add a bit of cardamom to it as well.
-It’s basically the classic ginger spices.
+It’s basically the classic pumpkin spice.
 The persimmon bundt cake is the perfect autumn cake and due to the amount of persimmon in it, it will stay moist for quite a few days.

 How to keep the persimmon bundt cake?